In my first SHIT HAPPENS blog post I had a few stories about getting lost in cities that you’re supposed to be in.

-On both of these misadventures I think I ended up taking the Inner City Trains instead of the Direct Trains.
+On both misadventures I think I took the Inner City Trains instead of the Direct Trains.

-I might have read the wrong info on how long it actually took to get to my final destination too.
+I also might have read the time it took to get to my final destination wrong too.

 I clearly read the timetable wrong on this one.

-Vienna – Cesky Krumlov took 10 hours and was pretty much the same story just in the opposite direction.
+Vienna – Cesky Krumlov took 10 hours and was pretty much the same story only in the opposite direction.

 -Train from Vienna to Linz.

 -My 90 minute LATE train from Linz to Summerau.